 Beth Koller had an image selected by the Gaithersburg Camera Club as part of an areawide contest for photos that will be displayed at Walter Reed Medical Center.
 The subject matter was American monuments, both natural and constructed.
-Beth Koller had her dusk image of the fountains of the World War II Memorial selected.
+Beth's image was of the fountains of the World War II Memorial at dusk.